Creative Placemaking Expert

 ABOUT

-Kady Yellow has been making places come alive since 2010 when she discovered the power of collaborating with municipal governments, community organizations, and the cultural sector to build healthy, active cities with lively streets.
-Kady graduated with two Bachelor's focusing on both Mathematics and Design from Binghamton University (BU).
+Kady Yellow has been activating public spaces since 2010, when she first discovered the transformative power of collaboration with municipal governments, community organizations, and the cultural sector to build vibrant, people-centered cities.
+She holds dual Bachelor's degrees in Mathematics and Design from Binghamton University (BU).

-Born and raised in Binghamton, NY—she grew up and out of adversity to later be appointed as the youngest Commissioner for Downtown Development and co-found the Department of Public Art.
-Within the role she was an mayoral appointee to the Public Art Advisory Board in Upstate New York and under her leadership the global mural movement took local roots in Broome County and today there is a formal economic development zone called iDistrict Murals & Mosaics, as well as a Director of Placemaking that Yellow helped launch.
+Born and raised in Binghamton, NY, Kady overcame early adversity to become the city’s youngest Commissioner for Downtown Development and co-founder of the Department of Public Art.
+As a mayoral appointee to the Public Art Advisory Board, she helped bring the global mural movement to Broome County.
+Under her leadership, the initiative took root locally and grew into a formal economic development zone known as iDistrict Murals & Mosaics.
+She also helped establish the city’s first Director of Placemaking position.

-After publishing her first book on the subject matter, in 2019, Yellow was recruited to serve as the first Director of Placemaking in Flint, MI.
-Her focus is to empower residents to engage more meaningfully in their city planning processes by breaking down barriers and facilitating participation.
-The placemaking project gained national attention and her model is now replicated in North Carolina, New York, and California.
-Last fall she hosted Placemaking Week in Michigan as part of a goal series of events.
-Representatives from Project for Public Spaces, Brookings Institute and PlacemakingUS in conjunction with 25 of the nation’s best Placemakers arrived in Michigan for a week-long introduction to the work being done by residents of Flint.
+After publishing her first book on creative placemaking in 2019, Kady was recruited as the first Director of Placemaking in Flint, Michigan.
+Her work focused on empowering residents to engage in urban planning by breaking down barriers to participation.
+Her Flint model gained national attention and is now being replicated in North Carolina, New York, and California.
+In 2022, she hosted Placemaking Week Michigan, a nationally recognized event that brought together leaders from Project for Public Spaces, the Brookings Institution, and PlacemakingUS alongside 25 of the country’s top placemakers to explore resident-led transformations in Flint.

-Yellow has been funded by various organizations committed to improving quality of life including the American Planning Association (Broome County Chapter), The American Institute of Architects (North Carolina Chapter), Carriage Town Historic Association (Michigan), and Flint Public Art Project.
-A RAUM (Netherlands) international key-note speaker, Yellow is a National Endowment for the Arts Creative Placemaking grantee and producer of the global series Placemaking Week.
-Yellow recently accepted a position as the first Director of Placemaking in Jacksonville's business improvement district starting in January 2022 and will continue to educate and empower residents to re-claim their public spaces, engage in civic discourse, and participate in local government.
+Kady has been supported by numerous organizations dedicated to improving quality of life, including the American Planning Association (Broome County Chapter), the American Institute of Architects (North Carolina Chapter), the Carriage Town Historic Association (Michigan), and the Flint Public Art Project.
+She has served as an international keynote speaker for RAUM (Netherlands), is a National Endowment for the Arts Creative Placemaking grantee, and produces the global event series Placemaking Week.

 Photo Gallery